Tempeh Meatballs are easy 1-bowl vegan meatballs with delicious Greek flavors.

 - Sore up to 1 week in the fridge in a glass mason jar.

 - If you fry the meatballs ahead, you can keep them warm in the oven.
 Place the fried meatballs on a baking tray.
-Place in hot oven around 120 C (250F) for a maximum of 30 minutes to avoid them to dry out.
+Place them in a hot oven at about 120°C (250°F) for a maximum of 30 minutes to prevent them from drying out.

 Baking your meatballs

-- The meatballs can be baked at 200C (400F), the texture will be softer and less juicy.
+- The meatballs can be baked at 200°C (400°F), the texture will be softer and less juicy.
 Place the meatballs on a baking tray covered with parchment paper.
-Bake for 20-25 minutes, rotating the meatballs halfway to evenly bake them.
+Bake for 20-25 minutes, rotating the meatballs halfway to bake them evenly.

-- You can replace chickpea flour by the same amount of all purpose flour or oat flour.
+- You can replace chickpea flour with the same amount of all-purpose flour or oat flour.
 The outside of the meatballs is slightly crumbly if you use oat flour.